examdawn/content/NEP2020/2024/BCA/3rdsem/dbms/lab/index.md

 Upto Question 5, output is given so students are not stuck staring at a brick wall of CLI

+Question 9 onwards, we are using Oracle Databases since we need to use PL/SQL.
+I know,  I feel the same way😿

 ## Program 1: Execute Single line Query and Group Functions.
 ###	Create a table INVENTORY with the following attributes(Item_No,Item_Name,Price).
 ```MySQL